 ABOUT THE COUTURE COUNCIL LUNCHEON:

-The Couture Council luncheon will begin with cocktails on the David H. Koch Theater terrace.
-Guests will then be ushered into the theater’s promenade for a three-course luncheon, catered by Olivier Cheng.
-Bronson van Wyck of Van Wyck & Van Wyck will design the flowers.Past recipients of the Couture Council Award include Thom Browne (2017), Albert Kriemler (2016), Manolo Blahnik (2015), Carolina Herrera (2014), Michael Kors (2013), Oscar de la Renta (2012), Valentino (2011), Karl Lagerfeld (2010), Dries Van Noten (2009), Isabel Toledo (2008), Alber Elbaz (2007), and Ralph Rucci (2006).
+The Couture Council luncheon began with cocktails on the David H. Koch Theater terrace.
+Guests were then ushered into the theater’s promenade for a three-course luncheon, catered by Olivier Cheng.
+Bronson van Wyck of Van Wyck & Van Wyck designed the flowers.Past recipients of the Couture Council Award include Thom Browne (2017), Albert Kriemler (2016), Manolo Blahnik (2015), Carolina Herrera (2014), Michael Kors (2013), Oscar de la Renta (2012), Valentino (2011), Karl Lagerfeld (2010), Dries Van Noten (2009), Isabel Toledo (2008), Alber Elbaz (2007), and Ralph Rucci (2006).
 In 2008, Giorgio Armani received a special award for Global Fashion Leadership.

-Tickets for the Couture Council luncheon honoring Narciso Rodriguez are priced as follows:
+Tickets for the Couture Council luncheon honoring Narciso Rodriguez were priced as follows:

 Fashion Icon Table at $50,000 (top seating for a table of 10)

 Haute Couture Table at $25,000 (premium seating for a table of 10)